ibm-cloud-docs/bare-metal/introduction-no-os.md

 ---

 copyright:
-  years: 2017, 2018
+  years: 2017, 2019
-lastupdated: "2018-05-17"
+lastupdated: "2018-04-02"

+keywords: bare metal, no os, no operating system

 subcollection: bare-metal

 ---

 {:shortdesc: .shortdesc}
+{:codeblock: .codeblock}
+{:screen: .screen}
 {:new_window: target="_blank"}
+{:pre: .pre}
+{:table: .aria-labeledby="caption"}

 # The no OS option
+{: #bm-no-os}

 No OS is an option to order a bare metal server without an operating system.

 ## How to order a bare metal server with no OS?

-Start by placing an order for a bare metal server via [SoftLayer.com](https://www.softlayer.com) or the [Customer Portal](https://control.softlayer.com).
+Start by placing an order for a bare metal server via [SoftLayer.com](http://www.softlayer.com/) or the [Customer Portal](https://control.softlayer.com).

 1. Select **Other** from **System Configuration > Operating System**.
 2. Select **No Operating System**.